09:00 - 09:15

 Paper No. 2022-SUN-S0105-O006

-YUAN-HSIU LIU Nanoimprint Lithography for All-dielectric Geometric Phase Metasurface
+Nanoimprint Lithography for All-dielectric Geometric Phase Metasurface

 YUAN-HSIU LIU, YEN-CHUN CHEN, CHIH-MING WANG, National Central University (Taiwan)